Roy-Mao/CS50_excercise/README.md

-# MyProject
+# HARVARD-CS50
-This repository contains my small project and excercises learning CS
+This repository contains my small project and excercises during the process of learning CS50